chronosgit/EngiWorldBackend/README.md

   /auth/register/
 ```

-Requires info in body, returns JWT cookie, access token and creates new user
+Requires info in body, returns JWT cookie, access token and creates new user with default profile picture

 #### Logout